 Accelerated Masters Programs

 All Carnegie Mellon undergraduates with outstanding academic performance are eligible to apply to the Tepper School's accelerated MBA program.
 Students who are accepted bypass their senior year as undergraduates and earn both their bachelors degree and their MBA degree in five years.
 Applicants to this 3-2 program are evaluated not only on their academic achievement but also on their maturity, commitment, sense of direction, and interpersonal and communications skills.
 Their experiences in summer internships and their extracurricular activities are also evaluated.
 Admission to the MBA program is highly competitive, and 3-2 applicants compete with the entire applicant pool for spaces in the program.
 Students interested in the 3-2 program should read the MBA catalog available from the Masters Admissions Office.
 They should also talk with their individual academic advisors concerning completion of their undergraduate requirements.

-Tepper School undergraduate students are also eligible to apply to the accelerated masters programs offered by the H. J. Heinz III College, including the Masters of Arts Management, Masters in Biotechnology Management, Masters of Health Care and Policy Management, Masters of Public Policy and Management, and Masters of Information Systems.
+Tepper School undergraduate students are also eligible to apply to the accelerated masters programs offered by the Heinz College of Information Systems and Public Policy, including the Masters of Arts Management, Masters in Biotechnology Management, Masters of Health Care and Policy Management, Masters of Public Policy and Management, and Masters of Information Systems.

 True to its heritage, the Tepper School commits significant resources to continuing research that advances business practice and theory.
 Students have the opportunity to learn from professors who spearhead internationally recognized research centers, including: